-- The Jadrolinija ferry from Split to Hvar (Stari Grad) took about two hours, and we purchased our tickets directly from a Jadronlinja booth in Split a day in advance.
+- The Jadrolinija ferry from Split to Hvar (Stari Grad) took about two hours.
+We purchased our tickets directly from a Jadronlinja booth in Split one day in advance.

 - While on Hvar, we stayed at the Apartments Lucija (affiliate link) in Stari Grad.
 It’s run by down-to-earth Lucija and her family and located at Kneza Branimira br.
 5, 21460 Stari Grad.
 Our simple, but very pleasant apartment overlooked Stari Grad’s placid bay.
 Kind Lucija even welcomed us with a small basket of clementines and lemons, which she’d picked from her backyard.

 - A small chain grocery store, and some family-owned markets can be found in Stari Grad, and also in Hvar Town.
 If we’d had more time, we also would’ve loved to have purchased some of the fresh catch that local fishermen sold along Stari Grad’s harbor.